porthos42/dots-mp/README.md

 # DOTS-mp

+This is a starter project for the DOTS Multiplayer Game Tutorial.

+Inspiration for this project comes from Chris Courses Online Multiplayer Game Tutorial (https://www.youtube.com/watch?v=Wcvqnx14cZA) available on YouTube.

 ## Getting started

+To get started, download this repo and double click `index.html` to see the single-player game we'll base our multiplayer-game off of.

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.